HIP Graduate Student Award Key Information

 Applications submitted by the deadline will be reviewed by the HIP Study Section and be evaluated on the following criteria:

-- A focus on hematology research.
+- A focus on blood science research.

 - Quality of the mentor and the plan for mentor-applicant interaction and career development.